ml4ai/automates/documentation/reports/m1_architecture_report/introduction.md

 relationships between variables in similar networks, through sensitivity analysis.
-Because sensitivity analysis can be computationally expensive, automatic code differentiation will be used to efficiently compute the derivative (rates of change) of variables with respect to their inputs, and Bayesian optimization techniques will be used to make estimation of sensitivity functions require as few samples as possible.
+Because sensitivity analysis can be computationally expensive, automatic code differentiation will be used to efficiently compute the derivatives (rates of change) of variables with respect to each other, and Bayesian optimization techniques will be used to estimate sensitivity functions with as few samples as possible.
 The final product of this analysis (1) includes modular executable representations of grounded models (as dynamic Bayesian networks), (2) provides results of model comparison to enable model choice in tasks, and